google/osv-scalibr/README.md

 ### A note on cross-platform

-SCALIBR is compatible with Linux and has experimental support for Windows and Mac.
-When a new plugin is implemented for SCALIBR, we need to ensure that it will not break other platforms.
+OSV-SCALIBR is compatible with Linux and has experimental support for Windows and Mac.
+When a new plugin is implemented for OSV-SCALIBR, we need to ensure that it will not break other platforms.
 Our runners will generally catch compatibility issue, but to ensure everything is easy when implementing a plugin, here are a few recommendations to keep in mind: